farhankn/farhankn.github.io/_posts/2024-11-10-How-to-Create-IP-Address-on-Panel-Kali.md

 ---
 layout: post
-title:  "Burp Extenders Demystified"
+title:  "Add IP address to the Panel in Kali"
-description: Introduction to my blog
+description: How to add IP address to your menu bar on Kali
-date:   2020-05-01 13:03:36 +0530
+date:   2024-10-11 13:03:36 +0530
-categories: burpsuite
+categories: kali
 ---

-### How to add TryHackMe IP address to your menu bar on Kali
+### How to add IP address to your menu bar on Kali